marchc1/CloneDash/README.md

 # Clone Dash

+## Notes about "Engine Restructure"
+The core of the game was redone from the ground up.
+Now uses a lot more of a coherent system.
+There's still work to do, but this will be merged into main soon.
+If you're looking to contribute, please contribute to this branch,

 This is a WIP open-source clone of 'Muse Dash', a parkour-rhythm game combination.
 It can currently load the base game levels and provides the core gameplay functionality.

 It currently implements: